hortonworks/ansible-hortonworks/INSTALL_GCE.md

 ansible-hdp installation guide
 ------------------------------

-* These Ansible playbooks can build a Cloud environment on Google Compute Engine.
+* These Ansible playbooks will build a Cloud environment on Google Compute Engine.
+* And then deploy a Hortonworks cluster (either Hortonworks Data Platform or Hortonworks DataFlow) using Ambari Blueprints.

 ---